-A third vaccine for COVID-19 was granted Emergency Use Authorization in late February.
+A third vaccine for COVID-19 was granted Emergency Use Authorization in February, 2021.
 This vaccine is made by Johnson & Johnson (J&J) and uses an adenoviral vector that cannot replicate and contains DNA for the spike protein.
 Then, as with the mRNA vaccines, the muscle cells produce the spike protein which stimulates the immune system to make protective antibodies.
 This vaccine only requires a single dose.

 Q: Can someone get COVID-19 from the vaccine?